 Food & Drink

 |Dining options||Breakfast||Lunch||Evening meal||Drinks||Snacks|

 Buffet breakfast and dinner.

-For snacks throughout the day, alcoholic and soft drinks too.
-With seating in the shade and on the sun terrace.
+Make your way to the pool bar for snacks throughout the day, plus alcoholic and soft drinks.
+There's seating in the shade and on the sun terrace here too.

 TripAdvisor Reviews Show more reviews »

 Great Family Hotel with good location

 This is a great hotel to stay at with a family. very close to the beach and pine walk which is a really enjoyable walk with young children.
 The entertainment was good with enthusiastic kids reps. the rooms are spacious and clean.
 The food is quite heavily salted and could be a bit on the dry side, but perfectly edible. it can get busy around the pool and you will soon become involved in staking your plot even if you don't want to.
 Very minor downside the televisions regularly lost UK channels on an evening.
 We didn't go to watch TV so not a big deal.
 Puerto de Pollensa is simply fantastic.More